logbn/zongzi/README.md

   - Responds automatically to changes in cluster state registry
 - Shard Controller
   - Reads placement policies from shard tags
-  - Creates and destroys replicas in reconcile cluster state
+  - Creates and destroys replicas to reconcile cluster state
 - Host Client
   - Used to make proposals and queries to replicas on specific hosts
   - gRPC over message bus